GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **Minimum Tier**: 1

-**Casting Time**: 1 reaction, which you take in response to a spell producing a ray or the ranged attack of a wand or staff
+**Casting Time**: 1 reaction, which you take in response to a spell producing a ray or the ranged attack of a wand or staff within range

 **Range**: 5 Yards